OpenDSA/OpenDSA/RST/en/Blockchain/Introduction.rst

 This is how a blockchain is "secure".
 We cannot change the data in an earlier block in the chain without causing an inconsistency in the values of the blocks that come after.
+If you hold the hash to the right-most block, then nothing in any part of the blockchain can be altered without your knowledge, because doing so will make your hash no longer match with the blockchain.

 This next example shows a simple version of how a block might look in a cryptocurrency like Bitcoin.